Friday, 17 May 2019

 From a marketing perspective, it would appear that those calling the shots have an OK level of English, as many high-up people in such big companies do.
 Perhaps like my Spanish, fine but far from perfect.

-As an airline that flies around the world, it not only advertises in Spanish but in English as well, this being an outsourced job (the vast majority of its advertising is).
+As an airline that flies around the world, it not only advertises in Spanish but in English as well, with this advertising being an outsourced job (the vast majority of its advertising is).
 The final say on what goes public, though, and rightly so really, comes from management.

 This is when know-it-all intermediate-level English speakers wielding power are dangerous.
 They want it their way, in their English (well, with the help of a poor translation from Google Translate).